Arizona: State executive branch

 Arizona's executive branch is headed by a governor, who is elected to a four-year term.
 The governor may serve any number of terms, though no more than two in a row.
 Arizona is one of the few states that has no governor's mansion.
 During their term, the governors reside within their private residence, with executive offices housed in the executive tower at the state capitol.
 The governor of Arizona is Katie Hobbs (D).

 Governor Jan Brewer assumed office in 2009 after Janet Napolitano had her nomination by Barack Obama for Secretary of Homeland Security confirmed by the Senate.
-Arizona has had four female governors, more than any other state.
+Arizona has had four female governors and a fifth currently serving, more than any other state.

 Other elected executive officials include the Secretary of State, State Treasurer, State Attorney General, Superintendent of Public Instruction, State Mine Inspector, and a five-member Corporation Commission.
 All elected officials hold a term of four years, and are limited to two consecutive terms (except the office of the State Mine Inspector, which is limited to four terms).

+Arizona has the distinction of having the most female governors of any state with five having served, the first and only state to have three consecutive female governors, and in 1998 elected women to all five top, statewide elected offices with the election of Jane Dee Hull as Governor, Betsey Bayless as Secretary of State, Janet Napolitano as Attorney General, Carol Springer as Treasurer, and Lisa Graham Keegan as Superintendent of Public Instruction.

 Arizona is one of five states that do not have a lieutenant governor.
 The elected secretary of state is first in line to succeed the governor in the event of death, disability, resignation, or removal from office.
 If appointed, the Secretary of State is not eligible and the next governor is selected from the next eligible official in the line of succession, including the attorney general, state treasurer, and superintendent of public instruction.
-Since 1977, four secretaries of state and one attorney general have succeeded to Arizona's governorship.
+Since 1977, four secretaries of state and one attorney general have succeeded to the state's governorship.

+On November 8, 2022, Arizona voters approved a state constitutional amendment (Proposition 131) that created the position and office of the lieutenant governor beginning with the 2026 elections.
+The position will be elected on a joint ticket with the governor.
+The lieutenant governor ascends to the governorship if the incumbent governor dies, resigns, or is removed (via impeachment conviction) from office.
+The proposition, through a law pre-passed by the state legislature, also tasks the governor with assigning a job to her or his running mate, such as chief of staff, the director of the state Department of Administration, or "any position" to which the governor can appoint someone by law.